 3. See your mistakes as opportunities

 How can you turn the coal of your moment into a diamond?

 4. Give credit to and enjoy your strengths and limitations

-This means you increasingly step into your true self and start to understand that failure is the best teacher.
+This means you increasingly step into your true self and understand that failure is the best teacher.

-This is because when you accept your shortcomings, you create an environment of love and acceptance that helps helps everyone around you heal, themselves.
+This is because when you accept your shortcomings, you create an environment of love and acceptance that helps everyone around you heal themselves.

-Tell us one instance during which you realized how vital the lesson from failing was!
-We would love to hear your story.
+Tell us one instance when you realized how vital the lesson from failing was!